Table of Contents

 Diet and Exercise

-The Mediterranean diet has long been known to be a healthy one, high in olive oil, unrefined grains, fish, fruit, fiber and antioxidants.
-Also, Spaniards tend to eat 6 meals per day with small portions.
+The Mediterranean diet has long been known to be a healthy one, high in olive oil, unrefined grains, fish, fruit, fiber, and antioxidants.
+Also, Spaniards tend to eat 6 meals per day in small portions.
 I saw very few overweight people in any of the cities we visited.
-When I inquired about exercise, I was told few people engage in formal programs or join health clubs, but most walk alot in the course of their day.
-With good public transportation, scarce parking areas and limited incomes, many do not own cars and frequently walk to reach their destination.
+When I inquired about exercise, I was told few people engage in formal programs or join health clubs, but most walk a lot in the course of their day.
+With good public transportation, scarce parking areas, and limited incomes, many do not own cars and frequently walk to reach their destination.

 Cardiac Issues